 - I read (almost) 20 books.
-19 at the moment but I am positive that I will reach 20.
+19 at the moment, but I am optimistic that I will reach 20

-- My local newspaper wrote a whole article about me + my blogging story
+- My local newspaper wrote an article about me and my blogging story

-I don’t want to show off with the things I mentioned above.
-In no way.
-The last few days I’ve been feeling a little bit down because I felt like I am not progressing…like nothing is happening and like I am still the same person I’ve been last year.
-But now that I see that list and the things I did and experienced in 2019, I can say that it has been a good year.
-A year with its ups and downs.
+I don’t want to show off with all those things.
+In the last few days, I’ve been feeling a little down because I felt like I am not progressing, like I am still the same person I was last year.
+But now that I see that list and the things I did and experienced in 2019, I can say that it has been a good year—a year with ups and downs.
 A year I am grateful for.